On the extendability of projective varieties: a survey

 Following an idea of Mukai, Voisin suggested in \cite{v} to study the relation between the extendability of Brill–Noether–Petri curves to K3 surfaces and the non-surjectivity of $\Phi_{\omega_C}$.
 Wahl conjectured in \cite{w4} that for $g \ge 8$ this is an equivalence.
 While this conjecture turned out to be false \cite{abfs, ab}, it was essentially true and this is the other result by Arbarello, Bruno and Sernesi mentioned above.

 \begin{thm} \cite[Thm.~1.1]{abs} Let $C$ be a Brill–Noether–Petri curve of genus $g \ge 12$.
-Then $C$ lies on a polarised K3 surface, or on a limit thereof, if and only if its Wahl map is not surjective. \end{thm}
+Then $C$ lies on a polarized K3 surface, or on a limit thereof, if and only if its Wahl map is not surjective. \end{thm}

 This circle of ideas and results was closed, as of now, by several beautiful theorems proved in \cite{cds}.
 The paper is full of very interesting results, we will describe only some of them.

 The first one is that, conversely to Zak-L'vovsky's theorem, the condition $\alpha(X) \ge k$ is sufficient for the $k$-extendability of most canonical curves and K3 surfaces.
 This was obtained by a generalization of the method of Voisin and Wahl of integrating ribbons, as follows.
 Note that the vanishing in Theorem \ref{abs} is fundamental for this method to work.